 - Conference on Christianity & Literature

-Much of my research has revolved around C. S. Lewis, including recent colaborative projects with students that have been especially rewarding.
-From my teaching post in Beijing, I will be joining the Wheaton-in-Asia program in May 2007 to teach a quad course on Asian Literature (autobiography).
+Much of my research has revolved around C. S. Lewis, including recent collaborative projects with students that have been especially rewarding.
+From my teaching post in Beijing, I joined the Wheaton-in-Asia program in May 2007 to teach a quad course on Asian Literature (autobiography).

 Beyond the Shadowlands: C.S.
 Lewis on Heaven and Hell, Crossway Books (2005).

 "Romantics" in Tom Martin, ed., Reading the Classics with C. S.